sehkitest/Osintgram/README.md

 # Osintgram
 Osintgram is a **OSINT** tool on Instagram.

-**I don't assume any responsability for the use of this tool**
+**I don't assume any responsibility  for the use of this tool**

-Osintgram offers an interactive shell to perform analysis on Instagram account of any users by its nickname.
+Osintgram offers an interactive shell to perform analysis on the Instagram account of any users by its nickname.
 You can get:
 ```
 - addrs           Get all registered addressed by target photos
 - captions        Get user's photos captions